 The Company accounts for subscriptions in accordance with ASC 606, Revenue from Contracts with Customers ("ASC 606").
 Under ASC 606, the Company must identify the contract with a Member, identify the performance obligations in the contract, determine the transaction price, allocate the transaction price to the performance obligations in the contract and recognize revenue when (or as) the Company satisfies the performance obligations.
 For revenue sources that are within the scope of Topic 606, the Company fully satisfies its performance obligations and recognizes revenue in the period it is earned as services are rendered.
 Transaction prices are typically fixed, charged on a periodic basis or based on activity.
 Because performance obligations are satisfied as services are rendered and the transaction prices are fixed, there is little judgment involved in applying ASC 606 that significantly affects the determination of the amount and timing of revenue from contracts with the Company's Members.
-Sources of revenue from contracts with Members that are in the scope of ASC 606 include subscription fees, lead generation fees and reward program fees.

 Subscription fees of \$1 are received on a monthly basis from Members who subscribe to the Company's application.
 The Company continually fulfills its obligation to each Member over the subscription term.
 The series of distinct services represents a single performance obligation that is satisfied over time.
-The Company recognizes revenue ratably as the Member receives and consumes the benefits of the platform throughout the contract period.
+The Company recognizes revenue ratably as the Member receives and consumes the benefits of the platform throughout the monthly contract period.

-Price concessions granted to Members who have insufficient funds when subscription fees are due are forms of variable consideration under the Company's contracts with Members.
-For price concessions, the Company has elected, as an accounting policy, to account for price concessions for the month at the end of the reporting month based on the actual amount of concessions granted as the impact is considered insignificant.
+Price concessions granted to Members who have insufficient funds when subscription fees are due and not collected are forms of variable consideration under the Company's contracts with Members.
+For price concessions, the Company has elected, as an accounting policy, to account for price concessions for the month at the end of the reporting month based on the actual amounts collected from Members.

-Other service based revenue consists of lead generation fees from the Company's Side Hustle advertising partners.
+Other service based revenue consists of lead generation fees from the Company's Side Hustle advertising partners and revenue share from its survey partners.